AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 d at: #(1 0 1)
 ```

 The variable `d` is a dictionary filled with the example data.
 The values we used as input in the neural network are used as keys in the dictionary.
-Indeed, using a dictionary has many benefits here: filling a dictionary is significantly faster than training a neural network (with several order of magnitude), and getting a value for a particular key is also significantly faster then feed forwarding a network.
+Indeed, using a dictionary has many benefits here: filling a dictionary is significantly faster than training a neural network (by several order of magnitude!), and getting a value for a particular key is also significantly faster then feed forwarding a network.

 However, a hash map requires the exact same key (or at least adequately answers to the message `=`).
 A neural network does not requires the exact same input values.
 Consider the following expression: